filljonas/predicting_building_types_and_functions/README.md

 - Remove some of the labels from validation and test set as described in Section 5.1.3. in the paper
 - Train a GNN or classical ML model

-In the folder `sample/training/config` you find JSON-files to control the hyperparameter of the models (and general parameters related to the creation of localized subgraphs).
+In the folder `sample/training/config` one finds JSON-files to control the hyperparameter of the models.

+The file `sample/training/config/general.json` is particularly important as it is used to set the localized subgraph generation method.
+One can change the following parameters:

+- `subgraph_type`: Must correspond to the `type` used in the previous step.
+If a dataset was created for both subgraph generation methods, any `type` can be used.
+- `hops`: Setting that only applies to the `n_hop` method.
+Supported numbers of hops: 2 and 4.
+But has to be less than or equal to the number of hops used when creating the dataset.
+- `only_center_labels`: Determines whether only center node labels or all labels are considered when computing the loss.